timweilert/DK94_Color/README.md

 		jr z, .gbc

-Thisdoes a relative jump based on the result of the last operand (cp GBC).
+This does a relative jump based on the result of the last operand (cp GBC).
 If the last value was zero (which implies we're on a GBC) then we jump to the line below, .gbc.
 If not, just proceed to the next line.

 		xor a